 Productivity is a hot topic for a long time for all kinds of workers and there are countless articles, books and videos out there to tell you how to be more productive.
 This is not one of them.
 In this post, I would like to focus on the “why” instead of how.

 I observed two main reactions from people when it comes to increasing productivity.
 One group tries to increase productivity to get more work done during their work day.
 Second group finds it irritating that productivity techniques are robotizing humans to squeeze more work out of them.
 What if you could use the power of productivity to get essential work done in a smaller amount of time and have the rest for yourself to enjoy the moments of your life?

 In 1930, the economist John Maynard Keynes predicted that, 15 hour work week would be possible for his grandchildren with technological change and productivity improvements in the next a hundred years.
 With only 10 years left, we are not even close to achieving this soon.
 According to today’s economists, there are reasons for that, including:

 - There are more things to buy today compared to 1930, so people want to consume more and this has driven the desire for more work.

-- Wages have risen and opportunity costs have increased, so people have not made the trade-off for leisure as much as Keynes believed they would.
+- Wages have risen and opportunity costs have increased, so people have not made the trade-off for leisure as much as Keynes thought.